-5. Health, Safety, and Nutrition
+5. HEALTH, SAFETY, AND NUTRITION

-A. (Attitudes) Supports culturally relevant family and caregiver routines that promote health, well-being, and development of the child.

-B. (Skills) Addresses implicit bias in best practices for daily routines (feeding, sleep, nutrition, etc) and works to meet and support families in their cultural context.
+- A. (Attitudes) Supports culturally relevant family and caregiver routines that promote the health, well-being, and development of the child. - B. (Skills) Addresses implicit bias in best practices for daily routines (feeding, sleep, nutrition, etc.) and works to meet and support families in their cultural context. - Applies holistic approach to help children and families/ caregivers improve sleep routines and well-being with consideration of sensory needs, social-emotional support, and family cultures. - 2.
+Supports families/caregivers in their engagement in feeding routines and understanding of nutrition with respect to cultural differences and addressing the unique needs of their child.

-- Applies holistic approach to help children and families/caregivers improve sleep routines and well-being with consideration of sensory needs, social-emotional support, and family cultures; and - 2.
-Supports families/caregivers in their engagement in feeding routines and understanding of nutrition with respect to cultural differences and addressing the unique needs of their child. - E. (Knowledge) Understands potential impacts of disability, including medically fragile conditions, on social-emotional, health, safety, and nutrition needs and provides support to families. - F. (Skills) Supports families/caregivers to understand and safely address challenging behaviors, including when and where to ask for help. - G. (Knowledge and Skills) Understands and adheres to laws pertaining to the health and general well-being of children and families. - H. (Skills) Recognizes and follows procedures for documentation and notification of suspected abuse and neglect in partnership with families and other service providers when appropriate.
+- C. (Knowledge) Understands potential impacts of disability, including medically fragile conditions, on social-emotional, health, safety, and nutrition needs and provides support to families. - D. (Skills) Supports families/caregivers to understand and safely address challenging behaviors, including when and where to ask for help. - E. (Knowledge and Skills) Understands and adheres to laws pertaining to the health and general wellbeing of children and families. - F. (Skills) Recognizes and follows procedures for documentation and notification of suspected abuse and neglect in partnership with families and other service providers when appropriate.

-6. Interactions
+6. INTERACTIONS

-A. (Attitudes) Values and promotes warm interactions and healthy attachment relationships between families/caregivers and children.

-B. (Knowledge) Demonstrates an understanding of different patterns of parent and child interactions and attachment and their impact on child development.

-- Recognizes potential challenges to bonding and attachment, including: diagnosis, illness, hospitalization, feeding or sleeping concerns, traumatic experiences, and others; - 2.
-Recognizes that infants communicate their needs through a variety of behaviors that indicate whether an infant is ready to socially engage, not feeling physically comfortable, sleepy or in emotional distress, in order to assist families/caregivers to respond appropriately; and - 3.
-Recognizes cultural variations in how families/caregivers engage with infants and toddlers and seek to support mutual enjoyment between child and family.

-C. (Skills) Provides information and assistance to parents/or caregivers to help them:

-- Understand their role in the social and emotional development of infants/very young children; - 2.
-Understand what they can do to promote health, language, physical, self-help and cognitive development in infancy and early childhood; - 3.
-Find pleasure in caring for their infants/very young children; and - 4.
+- A. (Attitudes) Values and promotes warm interactions and healthy attachment relationships between families/caregivers and children. - B. (Knowledge) Demonstrates an understanding of different patterns of parent and child interactions and attachment and their impact on child development. - Recognizes potential challenges to bonding and attachment, including diagnosis, illness, hospitalization, feeding or sleeping concerns, traumatic experiences, and others. - Recognizes that infants communicate their needs through a variety of behaviors that indicate whether an infant is ready to socially engage, not feeling physically comfortable, sleepy, or in emotional distress, to assist families/caregivers to respond appropriately. - Recognizes cultural variations in how families/caregivers engage with infants and toddlers and seeks to support mutual enjoyment between child and family. - C. (Skills) Provides information and assistance to parents/or caregivers to help them: - 1.
+Understand their role in the social and emotional development of infants/very young children. - Understand what they can do to promote health, language, physical, self-help, and cognitive development in infancy and early childhood. - 3.
+Find pleasure in caring for their infants/very young children. - 4.
 "See" the infant/very young child as a person, as well as all the factors (playing, holding, teaching, etc.) that constitute effective parenting of that child.

-D. (Skills) Collaborates with families and caregivers to develop individualized and culturally appropriate expectations for the response loop between child and caregiver during interactions.

-- 1. Supports and reinforces each family member's strengths, emerging parenting competencies, and positive parent-infant/very young child interactions and relationships; - 2.
-Supports families to promote children's problem-solving behavior by observing, interpreting, and scaffolding in response to growing autonomy and self-regulation; - 3.
-Supports families to promote children's social-emotional development by observing, interpreting, and responding to the range of emotional expressions of both child and family/caregiver; and - 4.
-Supports families to promote age-appropriate interactions between children and their siblings and peers.
+- D. (Skills) Collaborates with families and caregivers to develop individualized and culturally appropriate expectations for the response loop between child and caregiver during interactions. - Supports and reinforces each family member's strengths, emerging parenting competencies, and positive parent-infant/very young child interactions and relationships. - 2.
+Supports families to promote children's problem-solving behavior by observing, interpreting, and scaffolding in response to growing autonomy and self-regulation. - Supports families to promote children's socialemotional development by observing, interpreting, and responding to the range of emotional expressions of both child and family/caregiver. - Supports families to promote age-appropriate interactions between children and their siblings and peers.

-^{}WA-AIMH Infant Family Specialist competencies © MI-AIMH http://www.wa-aimh.org/endorsement/competency-requirement-details/cat2-competencies/
+WA-AIMH Infant Family Specialist competencies © MI-AIMH www.wa-aimh.org/endorsement/competency-requirement-details/cat2-competencies/